unicef/publicgoods-toolkit/readiness.md

 for policy or political reasons.

-McAffer sees this phase as one of hype, and perhaps that's because it's also when an organization embraces open source without quite being ready to execute.
-Firms in this phase tend to engage FOSS in shallow, unsophisticated ways simply because they don't yet have the experience to make better strategic use of open source opportunities.
+McAffer sees this phase as one of hype, and perhaps that's because it's also when an agnecy embraces open source without quite being ready to execute.
+Agencies in this phase tend to engage FOSS in shallow, unsophisticated ways simply because they don't yet have the experience to make better strategic use of open source opportunities.
 The way to move past this stage is not to reduce the hype (though that